 So I got the equipment kit from Singapore last weekend and it came bundled with a lager ingredient kit.

-However, I thought my house might be a bit hot for a lager brew – I don’t have air-con and it’s been a hot couple of days, which always heats up the living room, usually my coolest room in the house.
+However, my house might be a bit hot for a lager brew.
+I don’t have air-con and it’s been a hot couple of days, which always heats up the living room, usually my coolest room in the house.
 So I got a Canadian India Pale Ale.

-Ales, as I understand it, is the beer brewed at highest temperatures, so I thought perhaps it would be best suited as my first brew.
-Also, Brewerkz in Singapore’s Clark Quay does a mean India Pale Ale, so I knew I would enjoy the brew.
+Ales, as I understand it, is the beer brewed at higher temperatures, so I thought perhaps it would be best suited as my first brew.
+Also, Brewerkz in Singapore’s Clark Quay does a mean India Pale Ale, so I knew I would enjoy the style.

 Anyhoo – that’s what I had in my brew bucket right up until a couple of hours ago.
 Here’s the log, for myself, if nobody else cares.

 21:15 – I followed the instructions to a tee and the wort mix is complete.
 The starting gravity is 0.039, which I adjust upwards by 0.003 to compensate for the near 28°C of the room and liquid.
 So the reading is 0.042, which is about right.
 I stash it in the cool corner and it sets off at 28°C.

 00:30 – Before I turn in I have a quick peek.
 The foam I stirred up as I was mixing it is gone and it looks calm at the surface.
 No bubbles yet.

 05:30 – An early start as I send Julia to the airport and have a quick look at my brew.
 A tick froth has appeared and is starting to cover the surface.